FAQ

 • Overall - Win-Loss-Tie record for the whole tournament, includes current set of games as well as any previous pods and bracket play.

-If a team forfeits a match then it will cost them three points in the standings.
+Per the CMAS Tournament Regulations for Underwater Hockey Competitions V1.0, if a team forfeits a match then they will lose 3 points in the standings.
 The other team will receive credit for a win and earn three points.

-Teams are ranked by the number of points they have earned (wins and ties).
-If two teams have the same number of points then the tie will be broken according to the CMAS Underwater Hockey Competition Procedures v1.0 rule 3.7
+Teams are ranked by the number of points they have earned.
+If two teams have the same number of points then the tie will be broken according to the CMAS Tournament Regulations for Underwater Hockey Competitions V1.0 Section 7.4:

-• Least sum of points allowed in all matches in the intra-section matches.
-Team allowing the least number of goals is ranked higher.
+• 7.4.4 Least sum of goals allowed in all matches in the intra-section matches.
+Team allowing the fewest number of goals is ranked higher.

-The standings reflect the tie-breakers in real time (except coin-flip for obvious reason).
-This means they can change as the day progresses and things unfold.
-The standings are not final till all the games in a section have been played.
+The displayed standings reflect the current status of all tie-breakers in real time (except coin-flips, which are performed by the Tournament Director or Tournament Referee before being entered into the scoring system manually).
+The standings are not final till all the games in a seeding section have been played.

-In the event that three teams have the same number of points at the end of round-robin play for a division or pod the tie will again be broken according to the CMAS Underwater Hockey Competition Procedures v1.0 rule 3.7.2
+In the event that three or more teams have the same number of points at the end of round-robin play for a division or pod the tie will again be broken according to the CMAS Tournament Regulations for Underwater Hockey Competitions V1.0 Section 7.5.

-If none of the above can break the tie, the tie will be broken by a three-way coin flip or some other method as directed by the Tournament Organizer or Tournament Referee.
+If none of the above can break the tie, the tie will be broken by a coin flip or some other method as directed by the Tournament Director or Tournament Referee.

-First, because those are the CMAS rules (3.7.1.4), it is not a decision of this site.
+First, because those are the rules per CMAS Tournament Regulations for Underwater Hockey Competitions V1.0 Section 7.4, it is not a decision of this site.
 For more info on the tie breaker rules, see above.

-If instead ties were broken on goal differential, or most goals, it would encourage a team to run up as many goals as possible against a weaker team to help them in the tie break later.
+The reasoning for this rule can be explained by this: if instead ties were broken using goal differential, or most goals, it would encourage a team to run up as many goals as possible against a weaker team to help them in the tie break later.
 That's no fun.

-If you notice any discrepancies in the scores or schedule please notify the Tournament Organizer and/or Tournament Referee as soon as possible.
+If you notice any discrepancies in the scores or schedule please notify the Tournament Director and/or Tournament Referee as soon as possible.

-If you notice a bug/issue with the site or have any general feedback please contact us.
+If you notice a bug/issue with the website or have any general feedback please contact us.

 Creating events on your own is coming soon.
-In the meantime, if you would like to post an event to the site, please contact us.
+In the meantime, if you would like to host an event to the site, please fill out the new event form.